Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Are off-plan property prices in Dubai going to drop in 2026?

-A correction is forecast in oversupplied micro-markets (JVC, Business Bay, parts of MBR City, Dubai South perimeter) in the range of 5–15% across 2026–2027, driven by roughly 120,000 incoming units in 2026 alone against absorption capacity.
-The correction is not expected to hit supply-constrained prime corridors (Emaar Beachfront, Palm Jumeirah, City Walk, Sobha Hartland-controlled product), which most analysts expect to hold or appreciate modestly.
+A 5–15% correction range is forecast in oversupplied micro-markets (JVC, Business Bay, parts of MBR City, Dubai South perimeter) across 2026–2027, driven by roughly 120,000 incoming units in 2026 alone against absorption capacity.
+The correction isn't expected to hit supply-constrained prime corridors (Emaar Beachfront, Palm Jumeirah, City Walk, Sobha Hartland-controlled product), which most analysts expect to hold or appreciate modestly.
 The micro-market choice is the swing variable.

 Which developer should you choose